celtan/bharath-gcp-demo/deployments/helm/README.md

 ## Update Configmap
 This chart creates envFrom configmap.
 The user will be able to update the values in the configmap from an external file.
+The external configmap.properties file and the values.yaml are found in app1.
 ```bash
 # create a config.properties file like so:
 SPRING_DATASOURCE_URL: jdbc:postgresql://10.83.48.3:5432/postgres